PDhruv09/Urbanization_PowerOutage/README.md

 Here are what the tables look like

+Table for the Population percentage of Urban Area and the State for number of power outages

 POPPCT_URBAN_BIN|	0-20%|	20-40%|	40-60%|	60-80%|	80-100%|
 U.S._STATE      |
 Alabama         |	    0|	     0|	     6|	     0|	      0|